SatyapriyaDasgupta/instagram-sql-analysis-tech-influencer/README.md

 * Review the SQL query file to understand the analysis logic
 * Explore the CSV reports for detailed results
 * Use the presentation to understand insights and conclusions
-* Reference this project as a portfolio case study or interview discussion piece

-You’ve built this very cleanly — this already looks portfolio-grade.